 If you’re a new parent, you may feel embarrassed to ask certain questions about infant care or baby clothing.
 Don’t be!
 Becoming an experienced, confident mom or dad is definitely an on-the-job learning experience.
-One of the most popular questions about dressing infants is, “Do babies need socks?”–as well as if socks should be worn to bed or paired with baby booties.
+One of the most popular questions about dressing infants is, “Do babies need socks?” and "when to take off baby socks?"–as well as if socks should be worn to bed or paired with baby booties.

 Read this guide to discover the answers to these questions, as well as why baby socks are important.
 Once you know the top reasons to buy them, you may be inspired to stock up on a few different sizes or add more to your baby registry.